dp119/py_repo/ansible.md

     ansible -m ping localhost

+    ansible -m setup localhost    # to gather facts on localhost

 Note: ansible ping is not same as ICMP ping on normal terminals.
 Ansible ping on tests ssh connectivity

 Replace -m with -a to just run a command